aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Specifies an optional string that an application can use to Identify the particular shape.
+Specifies an optional string identifier that an application can use to identify the particular shape.

 **Example**